griffsgit/data146projects/Project2.md

  ![title](correctpart3log.PNG)

 The raw data plot best shows the change in life expectancy from 1952 to 2007.
 This is because it helps show the trend more clearly.
-A logarithmic transmation is useful when there are huge differences in the scales of data, but that is not the case here, and I think it is much harder for people to interpret the meaning of life expectency data when it is logarithmic.
+A logarithmic transformation is useful when there are huge differences in the scales of data, but that is not the case here, and I think it is much harder for people to interpret the meaning of life expectency data when it is logarithmic.

 **Part 4:**